Print3M/securitree/_md/windows-domain-privesc/mssql-abuse/index.md

 ## Linked servers

-Any user regardless of their privilege level is allowed to use the preconfigured database links
+Any user regardless of their privilege level is allowed to use the preconfigured database links.

 Windows (PowerUpSQL module):